avabronkar/CS174AFinalProject/README.md

 ## Game Instructions
-You must control the movements of the officer character in the game using the following keyboard keys
+You must control the movements of the officer character in the game using the following keyboard keys:
   * [g] Start Game
   * [a] Move the character left
   * [s] Stop the character